Yoga Poses for Digestion

 How to Maximize Your Yoga for Gut Health

-Want to supercharge your yoga to relieve bloating?
+Want to get more from your yoga when you’re feeling bloated?
 Here are my go-to tips from years of practice:

 • Breathe Deeply 🌬️: Belly breathing massages organs and calms your system.
 I love alternate nostril breathing for balance.

-• Time It Right ⏰: Morning flows wake my gut; before meals preps digestion; 2-3 hours after eating eases bloating.
+• Time It Right ⏰: Morning flows wake my gut; before meals can help prime digestion; 2–3 hours after eating may feel gentler if you’re bloated.

 • Stay Hydrated 💧: I sip water before and after practice to keep things moving smoothly.